How spontaneous are you?

 Remembering all our outdoor adventures.
 All the miles that added up even though my husband was on a cancer treatment that produced exhaustion but instead of claiming the couch, we hiked all over these majestic Oregon Cascades before claiming the Colorado Rockies and Wyoming’s Tetons.
 Those outdoor adventures.

 Remembering the full life Gary and I shared, the vision and dreams we carried that I thought would die right along with him, but instead, a repurposing as God is directing me toward a new purpose for the remaining days of my life on earth.

-There were no tears shed at Todd Lake this time around, but a definite oddly sweet heart-swell that emanated from the general direction of my chest.
+There were no tears shed at Todd Lake this time around, but a definite oddly sweet thrum that emanated from the general direction of my heart.

 Settled at the edge of a frozen lake, turkey sandwich, toasted almonds, and sweet juicy orange that dribbled down my hand never tasted better.

 Except the birds kept trying to steal my lunch.